And the Band Played On (film): Plot

-Francis and other CDC staff are further astonished that representatives of the blood industry are unwilling to do anything to try to curb the epidemic because of potential financial losses.
-Additionally, while Francis pursues his theory that AIDS is caused by a sexually transmitted virus, he finds his efforts are stymied due to competition between French scientists from the Pasteur Institute and American scientists, particularly Robert Gallo of the National Institutes of Health, who becomes enraged when he finds out that Francis collaborated with the French scientists.
-These researchers squabble over who should receive credit for discovering the virus and for development of a blood test.
-Meanwhile, the death toll climbs rapidly.
+Francis and other CDC staff are further astonished to find that representatives of the blood industry are unwilling to act against the epidemic for fear of financial losses.
+Francis pursues his theory that AIDS is caused by a sexually transmitted virus, but his efforts are complicated by rivalry between French scientists from the Pasteur Institute and American scientists, particularly Robert Gallo of the National Institutes of Health, who is enraged to learn that Francis has been collaborating with the French team.
+The researchers squabble over credit for discovering the virus and developing a blood test, while the death toll continues to climb.

-One day in 1984, while exercising at a local gym, Kraus notices a spot on his ankle and worries that it might be Kaposi's sarcoma, an AIDS-defining illness.
-Kraus visits his doctor and is devastated upon learning that he has AIDS.
-Govantes returns to Kraus after finding out he is sick.
-After discovery of the AIDS virus is announced, Francis submits a plan for prevention and eventual cure despite Curran telling him that it will never be approved.
-The CDC rejects the proposal for being too expensive and transfers Francis to San Francisco.
+In 1984, while exercising at a local gym, Kraus notices a spot on his ankle and worries that it might be Kaposi's sarcoma, an AIDS-defining illness.
+His fears are confirmed when his doctor diagnoses him with AIDS, and Govantes returns to him after learning he is sick.
+After the discovery of the AIDS virus is announced, Francis submits a plan for prevention and an eventual cure, despite Curran warning him it will never be approved; the CDC rejects the proposal as too costly and transfers Francis to San Francisco.
+Privately, Curran tells Francis that while the Reagan administration wants to appear focused on the AIDS epidemic, the CDC has in fact been ordered to "look busy and do nothing."

-In November 1985, Kraus and Govantes are walking in the San Francisco candlelight parade when Kraus suddenly starts coughing and becomes too weak to stand.
-He is taken to a local hospital where he experiences difficulty with his vision and is only able to speak gibberish much of the time.
-Francis arrives, and within a few minutes, the symptoms pass.
-Francis laments that they could have stopped the virus from spreading but fears it might be too late.
-Kraus remarks that he used to be afraid of dying but now is afraid for those who live.
-Kraus passes away in January 1986.
+In November 1985, Kraus and Govantes are walking in a San Francisco candlelight vigil march when Kraus suddenly starts coughing and becomes too weak to stand.
+He is taken to a local hospital, where he has trouble with his vision and is largely unable to speak coherently.
+Francis arrives, and within a few minutes the symptoms pass.
+Francis laments that they could have stopped the virus from spreading, but fears it may now be too late.
+Kraus tells him that he used to be afraid of dying, but is now afraid for those who live.
+He dies in January 1986.

-Francis stays at the CDC until 1992 when he leaves to work on the creation of an AIDS vaccine.
-The film ends with a playing of Elton John's "The Last Song" showing a photo and video montage of a number of famous people who are victims of HIV/AIDS.
+Francis remains at the CDC until 1992, when he leaves to work on developing an AIDS vaccine.
+The film closes with Elton John's "The Last Song" playing over a photo and video montage of prominent figures affected by HIV/AIDS.